chanstst/technical_analysis/README.md

 ## Data Visualization

+The most popular chart among technical analysts is candlestick with daily volume.

+For initial screening of price/volume trends, it is best to compare all stocks on watch on one page.

 ### Sample of Multi-Chart Display
 This tool allows users to glance the stock price .charts of selected stocks on one single page.
 Below is the sample display of price charts